ron-kothari/Customer-Query-Management-System/README.md

-# 🗂️ Sapphire CQMS - Customer Query Management System
+# Sapphire CQMS, Customer Query Management System

----
+A simulated Business Analyst project covering the full lifecycle, from business problem to requirements, design, and Agile delivery, for a customer query management system.

-## 📋 Table of Contents
+## Table of Contents

 - [About This Project](#about-this-project)
 - [Business Problem](#business-problem)
 - [Solution](#solution)